nautobot/nautobot-app-version-control/docs/design.md

 Versioning features are restricted for some models such that they have a single “global” state.
 This is especially important for models that affect permissions and authentication: we need a single place where we can read and update security-sensitive data.

+### Model Behavior

-Versioned and non-versioned models have different behavior when working on a non-main feature branch.
+Versioned and non-versioned models have different behavior when working on a non-main feature branch:
-Versioned models will be read from the tip of the feature branch.
+* Versioned models will be read from the tip of the feature branch
-Versioned models can also be edited on a feature branch and the edits will be versioned in commits.
+* Versioned models can also be edited on a feature branch, and the edits will be versioned in commits

+Non-versioned models:
-Non-versioned models cannot be edited on feature branches, they must only be edited on the main branch.
+* Cannot be edited on feature branches, they must only be edited on the main branch
-Non-versioned models will also always be read from the tip of the main branch, rather than from a feature branch, regardless of what branch is specified in a request.
+* Will always be read from the tip of the main branch, rather than from a feature branch, regardless of what branch is specified in a request
-Non-versioned models can’t have multiple versions.
-There is always a single version which is read-from, and edited on main.
+* Can’t have multiple versions: there is always a single version which is read-from, and edited on main.

 ## Global State Router
 The business logic for differentiating versioned and non-versioned models is implemented in a Django [database router](https://docs.djangoproject.com/en/3.2/topics/db/multi-db/#automatic-database-routing),